 Differentiating between Partial and Full Write-Offs

 Partial write-offs are often granted when borrowers demonstrate financial hardship or meet specific eligibility criteria.
-On the other hand, complete write-offs are typically less common and usually occur in exceptional situations.
+Complete write-offs are typically less common and usually occur in exceptional situations.

 Examples of Situations Where Loans May Be Written Off